PGarn/PowDevLif/README.md

 `import PowDevLif.lifetime`

-Once this module is loaded, you can use the `rul_calculation` function by providing the path to your variable dictionary, for example ("C:/Your/path/to/variables.py").
+Once this module is loaded, you can use the `pdl_calculation` function by providing the path to your variable dictionary, for example ("C:/Your/path/to/variables.py").
 In your code, the function call should look like this:

-`results = rul_calculation("C:/Your/path/to/variables.py")`
+`results = pdl_calculation("C:/Your/path/to/variables.py")`

 You can also display different graphs using the following function call:

-`rul_graphs("C:/Your/path/to/variables.py")`
+`pdl_graphs("C:/Your/path/to/variables.py")`

 An example of this is available in [main.py]()